-In 2013, I volunteered to participate in a new education program, the International Advanced Diploma in Fundraising (IADF).
-Nowhere before has there been an international masters level qualification in fundraising.
-But now there is!
-Through an alliance between AFP (Association of Fundraising Professionals), the IoF (Institute of Fundraising, U.K.), and the European Fundraising Association, this new common curriculum is being taught in Europe and North America.
-I’m proud to be in the first cohort that has earned the Adv Dip credential.
+My credential Adv Dip refers to the International Advanced Diploma in Fundraising (IADF).
+Nowhere before had there been an international masters level qualification in fundraising.
+In 2013, I volunteered to participate in this new education program, developed through an alliance between AFP (Association of Fundraising Professionals), the IoF (Institute of Fundraising, U.K.), and the European Fundraising Association.
+This new common curriculum is still taught in the U.K. Unfortunately, AFP Global discontinued this program after just 3 years.

 Colleagues around the world describe me as one of the nonprofit sector’s most thoughtful, inspirational, and provocative leaders.
 I’m proud of that description.
 I see myself as a change agent, an agitator.
 Whether it’s asking essential cage-rattling questions . . . or proposing novel approaches . . . or advocating for change . . . that’s me.

 In case that scares you, don’t worry.
 I take good care of my clients.
 I’m your trusted advisor, even in areas that have nothing to do with what you hired me for.
 And I do the same with students and audience members.
 I get calls and emails from people all over the world asking for my advice, explaining a problem and asking for help.
 And sometimes, people just contact me because they feel secure telling me things and sharing their anxieties.